A Guide To Doorstep Loans

 This guide explains what doorstep loans are, how they differ from other loans, and how they work.

 Doorstep lending or home credit is one of the oldest forms of consumer credit in the UK and is based upon personal contact between the borrower and one of the lender’s agents.
 Like other forms of lending it is fully regulated by the FCA.
-There are a number of companies that operate doorstep lending - some national and others regional or local.
+There are a number of companies that offer doorstep loans – some national and others regional or local.
 The basic premise is that if someone applies for a doorstep loan the lender’s agent will visit them to assess their application.
 They’ll want to know more about their personal circumstances and will aim to come up with a tailored finance package to suit their needs.

 In most cases, potential borrowers do not have to have perfect credit records and may have been declined loans by High Street lenders.
 Some people prefer the personal contact that doorstep lending brings for a variety of reasons.
-For instance a person may lack mobility or they may find visits to banks or dealing with other finance companies intimidating.
+For instance, a person may lack mobility or they may find visits to banks or dealing with other finance companies intimidating.

 The most progressive lenders use online services to make borrowers aware of their services and to gather loan enquiries.
-Be aware that there are still some doorstep loan firms who use unsolicited methods to generate business by cold calling potential customers at home.
+Be aware that there are still some doorstep loan firms that use unsolicited methods to generate business by cold calling potential customers at home.
 It is best to avoid these lenders.

-It is preferable to make online enquiries which are instantly assessed by the lender.
+It is preferable to make online enquiries that are instantly assessed by the lender.
 When the lender believes that it can, in principle, assist the applicant then it will make contact to arrange for one of its agents to visit their home.

 The home visit involves a more detailed assessment of the client’s income and outgoings to assess the affordability of loan repayment.
 If the agent believes the applicant can afford the loan then they will make a loan offer.
 The applicant and agent then agree the terms and the cash is often handed over there and then.